Tina Minozzi

 What values are most important to you in your work and personal life?

-Integrity, kindness, understanding, and empathy are the values that matter most to me, and I strive to bring them from my personal life into my work every day.
+Integrity, kindness and understanding are the values that matter most to me, and I strive to bring them from my personal life into my work every day.
+I think it is important to treat our colleagues and clients the way we would treat our own family members.

 Locations